Sara-Tucker/python-notes/django/models.md

+The model layer:
+Django provides an abstraction layer (the “models”) for structuring and manipulating the data of your Web application.
+The model layer is made up of different parts.

 # Models
 A model is the single and definitive source of information about your data.
 It contains the fields and behaviors of the data you’re storing.
 Generally each model maps to a single database table.
 Models are essentially your database layout, with additional metadata.